ducky427/electron-template/resources/leiningen/new/electron/README.md

 You can edit the `src/cljs/{{sanitized}}/core.cljs` file and the changes should show up in the electron app without the need to re-launch.

+## Dependencies

+Node dependencies are in `package.json` file.
+Bower dependencies are in `bower.json` file.
+Clojure/ClojureScript dependencies are in `project.clj`.

 ## Icons